DrCopyPaste/RoutinR/Readme.md

 - a stopwatch like clock appears showing the total current running time
 - Hit the Punch Clock Button again to stop tracking time and log it
 - previous start time of a running session is being restored when application is closed and restarted
+- when currently not tracking a job the current idle time is shown
 - use the default idle job to track time
 - or add custom job names
 - timesheets for all jobs can be viewed in a list